Port Property Management COVID-19 Resident Information

 We have initiated numerous precautionary safety measures and policies in all our properties and at our offices.
-All non-essential employees are working from home and updated health protocols and guidance is provided to our team members as new information is available.
-Additionally, we have implemented enhanced cleaning procedures in all common areas of our buildings, offices and company vehicles to help prevent exposure and spread of the Coronavirus.
+We are following state guidance, as well as the provisions of the COVID-19 Prevention Checklist with respect to business operations in our properties, offices and vehicles.
+Additionally, updated health protocols and guidance is provided to our team members as new information is available.
+And, we have implemented enhanced cleaning procedures in all common areas of our buildings, offices and company vehicles to help prevent exposure and spread of the Coronavirus.

-Governor Mills issued a new ”Stay Safer at Home” Executive Order, effectively extending the statewide stay-at-home order through May 31, 2020.
-The new order continues to require Mainers to stay at home with limited exceptions for already permitted activities, such as shopping for food, medicine, health care or exercising.
+Executive Order 55, ”An Order to Further Implement the Restarting Plan” ,issued by Governor Mills on May 31, 2020, eases restrictions requiring Mainers to stay at home by allowing individuals to access the increased business and personal activities that are reopening under the Governor’s Restarting Plan.
 Port Property Management continues to operate during this crisis, providing services to residents in accordance with these orders, plus the many recommendations put forward by the CDC, State and local authorities as they relate to the safety of our residents and employees and all of our properties and offices.

 Port Property personnel, including maintenance crews, are wearing protective face coverings and practicing social distancing and health safety protocols when working in our offices and when responding to emergency requests or performing other essential work in our properties.
 Additionally, maintenance workers are taking separate vehicles to job sites.

-While we have temporarily closed our offices to the public, we are continuing to work, and we are always available by phone (207) 761-0832 and email.
+While our offices are temporarily closed to the public, we are continuing to work, and we are always available by phone and email.
 We recognize this may be a stressful time for many people, with health, financial, employment, and family concerns that may arise as a result of the outbreak.
 Always, and especially in times of uncertainty, we believe open lines of communication are so important.
 Please don’t hesitate to reach out to us to discuss any concerns or issues you may be experiencing.

 Port Property Resident Information